-With only the best watch brands in existence, this is T3's round-up of the best men's watches to buy in 2018.
-It's not all about Rolex and Tag – there's a host of top pieces for any budget right here.
+This is T3's guide to the best men's watches in 2018, featuring the best watch brands in existence.
+It's not all about Rolex, Omega and TAG – there's a host of top pieces for any budget right here.

-One in seven Britons might be replacing watches with new technology, such as fancy smartwatches or fitness trackers, but we still believe a quality timepiece is an essential executive accoutrement.
-Serving two purposes, it makes a statement about your style and standing, and it also tells you what the time is (which is super useful).
+While some people might be replacing watches with smartwatchesor fitness trackers, we still believe a quality timepiece is an essential executive accoutrement.
+Serving two purposes; it makes a statement about your style and standing, and it tells you the time (which is incredibly useful).

-So, whether you flex a rugged, tech-heavy chronograph or a classic, slimline timepiece designed to compliment your suits, your choice of watch says a lot about you, which is why we've taken care to pick out the best men's watches including the timepieces that caught our eye at Baselworld.
+So, whether you flex a rugged, tech-heavy chronograph or a classic, slimline dress watch designed to compliment your suits, your choice of watch says a lot about you.

 The best watches, from A to Z:

-This watch is for those who prefer square faces.
-No complicated bells and whistles here; the Bell and Ross BR01 has its roots in aviation, a heritage the folks at B&R have clearly channelled into the BR03's straightforward, seconds-minutes-hours design.
-Now happily available to those of us without our wings, the BR03 packs a sapphire crystal face and a hard-wearing rubber strap.
+This watch is for those who prefer square watches.
+No complicated bells and whistles here; the Bell and Ross BR03-92 has its roots in aviation, a heritage the folks at B&R have clearly channelled into the BR03's straightforward, seconds-minutes-hours-date design.
+Now happily available to those of us without our wings, the BR03 packs a sapphire crystal face and a hard-wearing leather strap.

 Taking inspiration from Deiter Ram's classic design, this Braun Watch is understated, sharp, and sophisticated.
 It's not too chunky with a 38mm diameter, and only 8.5mm thickness.
 Perfect for industrial design fans.

-Christopher Ward is looking for a younger audience with its latest range of watches, and we think they've hit the nail on the head with these designs.
-The durable 43mm case houses a mechanical movement, and for £825 it's quite a bargain.
+Christopher Ward has gone retro with its latest range of watches, and we think they've hit the nail on the head with their designs.
+The brand just keeps getting better and better.
+The durable 41mm case houses a mechanical movement, and for £695 it's quite a bargain.

 Citizen Promaster Navihawk GPS